bdourado/loggi/README.md

 ### How to use

 ```
+//zip code to take the package
 $zipWithDraw = '01306-000';

+//zip code to deliver the package
 $zipDelivery = '01227-000';

+//your Loggi's account email
 $email = 'youremail@yourdomain.com';

+//your Loggi's account password
 $password = 'yourPassword';

+//your environment
 $env = 'dev'; // 'dev' or 'prod'

 $loggi = new Loggi($env,$email,$password,$zipWithDraw,$zipDelivery);